cosmos/cosmos-sdk/docs/spec/auth/gas_fees.md

 the use of the network and identities of users.

 Fees are determined by the gas limits and gas prices transactions provide.
 Operators should set minimum gas prices when starting their nodes.
-They will set the unit costs of gas in each token denomination they wish to support:
+They must set the unit costs of gas in each token denomination they wish to support:

 `gaiad start ... --minimum-gas_prices=1steak,5photinos`